JakovTomasic/no-headache.nix/doc/configuring.md

 count = 2;
 ```

-For full config example, see `vm-count-option` example.
+For a full config example, see the `vm-count-option` example.

 ## firstHostSshPort

 Used for enabling SSH from the host machine, as explained in the README.
-If null, host cannot connect to the VM without VPN.
+If null, the host cannot connect to the VM without a VPN.
 This defines the first SSH port for this VM type.
-If count option is greather than one then each instance will have the next number as its SSH port.
+If the count option is greater than one, then each instance will have the next number as its SSH port.
 No two VM instances can have the same port.

 **Note**: this option doesn't work for disk images.
-Use hypervisor features to support this usecase.
+Use hypervisor features to support this use case.

 Default: `null`, SSH from the host machine isn't possible